KevinChris/ContentResolverSample/README.md

 1. How to create content resolver to access the database of another Content Provider application.
 2. Retrieving the all data, data based on sync state and displaying.
-3. Stroring the record from this application.
+3. Storing the record to ContentProviderSample database from this application.

 # TODO